 If you have any questions regarding after school programming or intramural sports, please contact Monique Porter, Youth Resource Coordinator, at 204-4763.

-The Juventud Program is an after school program that provides academic support, parent engagement, and leadership development to middle school-aged Latino and Spanish speaking youth and their families.
-The program is run as a collaboration between MMSD and Centro Hispano and meets right after school on Tuesdays and Thursdays in room 230.
-The first hour is spent working on homework with the help of tutors/mentors and then the second hour is spent doing mini-activities and workshops until 5 pm.
-Workshops and activities focus on cultural education and career exploration and involve bringing in many guest speakers and performers to work with the kids.
-With the help of our volunteer tutors, our Latino youth receive the academic support needed to be prepared for high school!
+The Juventud Program is an after school program that provides academic support, parent engagement, and leadership development to 6th, 7th, and 8th graders.
+The word “juventud” means “youth” in Spanish and many of our Juventud members are Spanish speaking individuals and/or identify as Latinx.
+Our program is for any student who is open minded and is interested in learning about different cultures.
+The program is run as a collaboration between MMSD and Centro Hispano and meets right after school on Tuesdays and Thursdays in room 227.
+The first hour is spent working on homework with the help of tutors/mentors and then the second hour is spent doing mini-activities and workshops until 4:50 pm.
+Workshops and activities focus on cultural education and career exploration and involve bringing in guest speakers and performers to work with the kids.
+With the help of our volunteer tutors, our Juventud students receive the academic support needed to be prepared for high school!

 PEOPLE Program (applications due in spring of 6th grade)